ansu5555/pdf-viewer-reactjs/README.md

     size: PropTypes.string, // Fontsize of Watermark

-    color: PropTypes.string, // Color(hexcode) of the watermark
+    color: PropTypes.string, // Color(hex or rgb) of the watermark
 })
 ```